antonyo94/antonyo94/README.md

 ###

-<p align="left">✨ I am Passionate about reading, traveling and photography<br>📚 I am a curious person and always ready to learn new knowledge<br>🎯 Goals: improve my skills in Data Engineering | Growth in Big Data field | Sharing knowledge</p>
+<p align="left">✨ I am Passionate about reading, traveling and photography<br>📚 I am a curious person and always eager to learn new knowledge<br>🎯 Goals: improve my skills in Data Engineering | Growth in the Big Data field | Sharing knowledge</p>

 ###